 The Wellbeing Course was originally developed at Macquarie University in Australia and was then adapted and researched by the Online Therapy Unit at the University of Regina.
 The Wellbeing course has shown success as a treatment for anxiety, depression, and posttraumatic stress disorder.
 PSPNET has adapted the Wellbeing Course for PSP, including First Responders.

-The PSP Wellbeing Course is an internet-delivered cognitive behaviour therapy (ICBT) program.
+The therapist-guided PSP Wellbeing Course is an internet-delivered cognitive behaviour therapy (ICBT) program.
 ICBT involves using the internet to deliver the same treatment content that is normally covered in face-to-face cognitive behaviour therapy (CBT) for depression, anxiety, or posttraumatic injuries.

 Lesson materials are presented online on a weekly basis over 8 weeks, although PSP will have access to the lesson materials for up to one year after enrolling in the course.